-- Setting string parameters and inputs is not supported. - The dependenciesKind attribute in the XML file for FMU 2.0 is not generated. - Directional derivatives are known to have limitations in some cases. - Asynchronous simulation is not supported. - FMU states (set, get and serialize) are not supported.
+- The dependenciesKind attribute in the XML file for FMU 2.0 is not generated. - Directional derivatives are known to have limitations in some cases. - Asynchronous simulation is not supported. - FMU states (set, get and serialize) are not supported.

 Appendix A. Compiler options